 Daniel Matt, one of the world’s leading authorities on Kabbalah, has been featured in Time Magazine and has appeared on National Public Radio and the History Channel.
 He has published over a dozen books, including The Essential Kabbalah (translated into seven languages), Zohar: Annotated and Explained, and God and the Big Bang: Discovering Harmony between Science and Spirituality.

-Recently, Daniel completed an 18-year project of translating and annotating the Zohar.
-This past spring, Stanford University Press published his ninth volume of The Zohar: Pritzker Edition, concluding the Zohar’s main commentary on the Torah.
-For this work, Daniel has been honored with a National Jewish Book Award and a Koret Jewish Book Award.
+Several years ago, Daniel completed an 18-year project of translating and annotating the Zohar.
+This work, comprising nine volumes, has been published by Stanford University Press and is entitled The Zohar: Pritzker Edition.
+This edition has been honored with a National Jewish Book Award and a Koret Jewish Book Award.
 The Koret award called his translation “a monumental contribution to the history of Jewish thought.”